 Should you get the same music subscription?

-Uppbeat’s monthly subscription fee is $6.99, making it the most affordable option among the other music providers.
-It also offers a starter account with three free monthly downloads from its non-premium library, so you can test the platform and the tracks in your videos before committing to a subscription.
+Uppbeat offers a monthly subscription at an appealing price of $6.99, making it an excellent option among various music providers.
+Additionally, it provides a starter account with three complimentary monthly downloads from its non-premium library, allowing you to sample the platform and the tracks in your videos before committing a year.

 My Video Editing Software: Adobe Premiere Pro